rwaldron/particle-io/readme.md

 With your Spark device connected to the correct Wifi network:

 1. Open the [Spark.io Editor](https://www.spark.io/build).
 (Be sure to "claim" your Spark core device).
-2. Copy and paste the entire contents of `firmware/voodoospark.cpp` into the editor window.
+2. Copy and paste the entire contents of the [voodoospark firmware](https://github.com/voodootikigod/voodoospark) into the editor window.
 3. Click "Verify"
 4. Click "Flash"